Table of Contents

 Now that we’ve talked about wooden paddles, let’s talk about the paddles that replaced them, composite paddles.
 As the more scientific readers out there will know, composite is when several elements or materials combine to form something.

-- Handle
+• Handle

-- Core
+• Core

-- Face
+• Face

-- Edge Guard
+• Edge Guard

 The most important component is the core, as that’s what makes up the majority of the paddle’s body.
 Because of this, if a manufacturer wants to make some major change to their paddle with the purpose of setting it apart from the rest, they’ll most likely change what material the core is made of.

 Mind Your Feet!
+Beginners!

-Although we touched on this subject a little bit previously, it’s important that we go into detail when it comes to telling you what you should wear on your feet.
+Although we touched on this subject a little bit previously, it’s important that we go into detail when it comes to telling you what you should wear on your feet, especially if you are beginners.
 After all, pickleball is a sport where you have to move around a lot, and sudden stops and direction changes are expected.
+In other words, you can expect a lot of lateral movements (Moving side to side) when playing pickleball.

+While moving forward and backward is also a thing in this sport, it isn’t done nearly as much as moving side by side.
 Because of this, running shoes are off the table, as they’re primarily used for sprinting or jogging in one direction, and lateral movement might, in fact, cause wear and tear.
-Instead, you need more sturdy and reliable shoes if you want to play pickleball properly, and we have two such types of shoes in mind already.

 Court Shoes

 Court shoes are those that athletes who play sports such as basketball, volleyball, and, of course, pickleball wear.
 They offer support on all sides, similar to tennis shoes, and have flat soles which lead to little to no treading.
+Because of the support on all sides, court shoes are perfect for sports that have high lateral movement such as pickleball.

+One downside, however, is that they often weigh less than tennis shoes and, as such, aren’t as safe.
 If you’re playing indoors in a gymnasium, however, then these are easily the perfect shoes to wear while playing or learning pickleball.

 Tennis Shoes

-Court shoes are well and good if you’re playing indoors, but most pickleball players prefer to play outdoors, usually on actual tennis courts.
+Court shoes are well and good if you’re competing indoors, but most pickleball players prefer to compete outdoors , usually on actual tennis courts.
 In times like these, what better type of shoes to wear than, well, tennis shoes?
 Tennis shoes are very bulky on all sides, which makes them very good for constant lateral movement.

 Additionally, when compared to other shoes, they’re heavier in weight, which leads to them being more durable and tough, which is exactly what you need in a sport such as pickleball.

 An actual tennis court is usually very rough textured, because of which court shoes and running shoes aren’t recommended at all, at least not if you want it to feel like you’re running barefoot on sandpaper.
 Therefore, the only realistic option is to wear tennis shoes.